Uncrossed Multiflows and Applications to Disjoint Paths: Congestion Setting: Rounding

 \begin{lemma} Let $f$ be a strongly uncrossed walk-multiflow, with a fixed strongly uncrossed parallelization $\phi$.
 For distinct commodities $h, h' \in E(H)$, the sets of inner edges of $h$ and $h'$ are disjoint. \end{lemma}

-\begin{proof} To prove the result, we show that if an edge $e$ is shared between the two single-commodity flows in $G$, then it is an outer edge for one of the commodities. \begin{claim} $G_\phi[f^{h'}]$ is entirely contained within a single sector of $h$, and $G_\phi[f^h]$ is entirely contained within a single sector of $h$. \end{claim} \begin{subproof} By symmetry, it suffices to prove the first part of the claim.
-Recall that in $G_\phi$, support paths for distinct commodities are completely disjoint curves, so each individual support path for $h'$ lies in at most one sector of $h$.
-Additionally, all support paths for the same commodity are connected at the terminals, so that sector must be the same for all support paths of $h'$. \end{subproof}
+\begin{proof} To prove the result, we show that if an edge $e$ is shared between the two single-commodity flows in $G$, then it is an outer edge for one of the commodities. \begin{claim} $G_\phi[h']$ is entirely contained within a single sector of $h$, and $G_\phi[h]$ is entirely contained within a single sector of $h'$. \end{claim} \begin{subproof} By symmetry, it suffices to prove the first part.
+Recall that in $G_\phi$, two paths for distinct commodities are completely disjoint, so each individual $\widehat P \in \widehat {\mathcal P}^{h'}$ lies in at most one sector of $h$.
+However, all paths of $\widehat {\mathcal P}^{h'}$ share common terminals in $G_\phi$, so it must be the same sector for all of $\widehat {\mathcal P}^{h'}$. \end{subproof}